sdtemple/isweep/docs/source/usage.rst

 You must run this workflow after the selection scan workflow (where the IBD segments are detected).
 You should scrutinize the results to see if strong selection confounds your case-control study.

 The recipe YAML file to modify is ``case.yaml``.
-The parameters are nearly all the same as in :ref:`Selection scan`.
+The parameters are nearly all the same as in :ref:`selection-scan`.
 The ``case`` parameter is a two-column text file with sample IDs and binary phenotypes.

 The main command is ``nohup snakemake -s Snakefile-case.smk [...] --cluster "sbatch [...]" --configfile case.yaml``.